 - Carefully investigate the dog attack to determine how and why it happened

 - Defend against allegations that you provoked the animal or are otherwise responsible for the attack

 - Construct a compelling claim that forces the dog’s owner (and other defendants) to negotiate fairly and extend a reasonable settlement

 - Bring your dog bite lawsuit to court and fight to get you a top-dollar verdict at trial

 Between medical bills and lost wages, a dog bite can be quite expensive.
-The good news is that hiring The Law Firm of Alton C. Todd to handle your case won’t add to your financial stress.
-Our dog bite attorneys in Galveston work on contingency.
+The good news is that hiring The Law Firm of Alton C. Todd Personal Injury Lawyers to handle your case won’t add to your financial stress.
+Our dog bite attorneys in Galveston area work on contingency.
 You pay absolutely nothing for our help unless we get compensation for your dog bite case.